JoshuaLampert/DispersiveShallowWater.jl/docs/src/overview.md

 Some more examples sorted by the simulated equations can be found in the [examples/](https://github.com/JoshuaLampert/DispersiveShallowWater.jl/tree/main/examples) subdirectory.
 Especially, in [examples/svaerd\_kalisch\_1d/](https://github.com/JoshuaLampert/DispersiveShallowWater.jl/tree/main/examples/svaerd_kalisch_1d) you can find Julia scripts that solve the [`SvaerdKalischEquations1D`](@ref) that were not covered in this tutorial.
 The same steps as described above, however, apply in the same way also to these equations.
 Attention must be taken for these equations because they do not conserve the classical total entropy ``\mathcal E``, but a modified entropy ``\hat{\mathcal E}``, available as [`entropy_modified`](@ref).

-More examples, especially focussing on plotting can be found in the script [create_figures.jl](https://github.com/JoshuaLampert/DispersiveShallowWater.jl/blob/main/create_figures.jl).
+More examples, especially focussing on plotting, can be found in the script [create_figures.jl](https://github.com/JoshuaLampert/DispersiveShallowWater.jl/blob/main/create_figures.jl).

 ## References